 Why do almost all the English translations of the Bible — Jewish or Christian — translate that term as “angels”?
 Are priests, rabbis and ministers afraid of the idea that mankind may be above the angels in the heavenly hierarchy, only lower on the ladder than God Himself?

 I’m not trying to be prideful here — pride was Satan’s great sin, after all — but when they aren’t building themselves up too much, human beings excel at tearing themselves down.
 We are so afraid of pride that we belittle ourselves to prevent ourselves from being proud.
 What silly creatures we are!

 Let’s look at Psalm 8:5, with that word properly translated:

 For Thou hast made him [mankind] a little lower than God…

 Whoa.
-A mind-blowing statement, isn’t that?
+Mind-blowing statement, isn’t that?
 It’s almost too powerful in its implications, and possibly too threatening to mankind’s religious institutions.
 Mankind may be above the angels in God’s spiritual hierarchy in some way… Maybe that is why Satan and the other fallen angels hate mankind so?
 We frail beings of dirt and water were created to rule over them (if not now, then in the future, anyway), and they didn’t approve, so they rebelled.
 (That’s one theory, anyway.)